 What the research actually shows

 A meta-analysis looked at dozens of studies on helicopter parenting and adult children’s wellbeing.
-The finding was unambiguous: overinvolved parenting in emerging adulthood undermines, rather than supports, the kid’s development.
+The overall pattern was clear: overinvolved parenting in emerging adulthood was associated with poorer adjustment, including lower self-efficacy and regulatory skills.

 But the more interesting research is about why parents do it in the first place.
-A 2023 paper described the underlying drivers as regret, anxiety, prevention focus, and a failure-is-debilitating mindset.
+A 2023 paper suggest the underlying drivers may be “regret, anxiety, prevention focus, and a failure-is-debilitating mindset”.

 Translated into plain words: parents who can’t stop helping aren’t acting out of overflow.
 They’re acting out of fear.
 Fear of their kid failing.
 Fear of the call they don’t want to get.
 And — though almost nobody says this part out loud — fear of what they themselves become when the kid no longer needs them.